 What is API?

-How Does API Works?
+How Does API Work?

-The API is necessary every time application data is going to be accessed.
+API is necessary every time application data is going to be accessed.
 You must use a very precise language as the application only allows you to access certain amounts of data.
 The language is unique to each particular application.
 The API is the middleman between the application and the programmer.
 It accepts the request for data and retrieves it from the application if it is allowed.

-An Example of API in Action
+An Example in Action

 Using a keyword search tool is a good example of an Application Programming Interface in action.
 The tool must access Google and Bing’s search API to retrieve information and load results.
 This specific tool is useful as it provides data such as the optimal keywords your business should focus on targeting.
 By using the precise language to request from the application, the tool is able to retrieve the allowed information from the search engines.

 Although API’s are a great tool, there are a few things you should note.
 First, even though an API is available, it may not always be.
 An example of this is when Twitter severely limited 3rd party use of its API.
 This led to many applications and websites depending on the interface to essential cease to exist.
 Even Google has closed down services that were or unprofitable such as Google Reader.
 Even though it is safe to say most companies providing valuable API will continue doing so, it may be a good idea to research alternatives for essential aspects of your business just in case.